-Tutorial: Deploy Bastion using specified settings
+Tutorial: Deploy Azure Bastion by using specified settings

-This tutorial helps you deploy Azure Bastion from the Azure portal using your own specified manual settings.
-When you use manual settings, you can specify configuration values such as instance counts and the SKU at the time of deployment.
-After Bastion is deployed, you can connect (SSH/RDP) to virtual machines in the virtual network via Bastion using the private IP address of the VM.
-When you connect to a VM, it doesn't need a public IP address, client software, agent, or a special configuration.
+In the Azure portal, when you use the Configure manually option to deploy Bastion, you can specify configuration values such as instance counts and SKUs at the time of deployment.
+After Bastion is deployed, you can use SSH or RDP to connect to virtual machines (VMs) in the virtual network via Bastion using the private IP addresses of the VMs.
+When you connect to a VM, it doesn't need a public IP address, client software, an agent, or a special configuration.

 After the deployment is complete, you connect to your VM via private IP address.
 If your VM has a public IP address that you don't need for anything else, you can remove it.

-In this tutorial, you'll learn how to:
+In this tutorial, you learn how to:

-- Deploy Bastion to your VNet.
+- Deploy Bastion to your virtual network.

 - Connect to a virtual machine.